-Step 2CK is one of the two exams that comprise Step 2 of the medial boards sequence.
+Step 2CK is one of the two exams that comprise Step 2 of the medical boards sequence.

 Similar to Step 1 in its MCQ format, 2CK seeks to emulate the clinical decision-making of a first year resident intern – differential diagnostic skills and initial treatment planning are core competencies tested.